aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-MySql-Integration.md

  }
  ```

-We need some configurations and workarounds to use MySql with ASP.NET Core and Entity Framework Core.
+Some configuration and workaround are needed to use MySQL with ASP.NET Core and Entity Framework Core.
 There is no need to add any configuration for ABP.

 #### Configure connection string